sean-levvel/aws-sa-associate-saac02/README.md

 ## Cloud Trail Demo
 - provides a certain amount of free tier service - only a certain amount of data

+# S3

+## S3 Security
+- S3 is private by default
+- S3 bucket policy aka a form of resource policy
+    - allow/deny same or different accounts
+    - Resource perspective permissions
+    - Like identity policies but attached to a bucket.
+    - allow/deny anonymous principals
+    - two main goals: give access to other aws accounts and
+    - ACLs are used, but not recommended.
+    - Block Public Access -
+* Examp Power Up
+    - If you are granting or Denying permissions on lots of different resources across an aws account, then use Identity Policies
+    - single place: IAM - IAM is the only single place where you can control permissions for everything.
+    - Permissions within the same account (no external access) -
+    - if you want to grant a single permission to everybody accessing one resource or everybody in one account, then its much more efficient to use resource policies to control that base level permission.
+    - Anonymous / external identities from other aws accounts: Resource Policies

+# S3 Static Hosting
+- Index and Error documents are set , HTML files ,
+- Static website hosting endpoint.
+Generating by region and bucket name.
+- custom name - bucket name requires the domain
+- offloading - static media hosting , static html
+- out-of-band pages - an error or a status notification system.
+Maintenance page, change dns the jpoint it to a backup static HTML page / support page.
+- cost, per gig month fee, transfer fee (data / out) per gig charge
+- Free
+    - 5 gb
+    - 20k get requests
+    - 2k put requests